Secreez/Secreez/README.md

 - 👀 I’m interested in security and privacy, programming, statistics, modelling, game dev and design.
 - 🌱 I’m currently learning Advanced Python and GIS-Tools.
 - 📫 How to reach me: Github, Twitter: https://twitter.com/Araz0s
-- 👨‍🎓 Study at University of Salzburg - DIG Bachelor 3rd-semester
+- 👨‍🎓 Study at University of Salzburg - DIG Bachelor 4th-semester
-- 💼 Work at Z_GIS - UNIGIS Salzburg - as a Research assistant working mostly on a module for "Automated Data Processing with R" and some statistics right now.
+- 💼 Work at Z_GIS - UNIGIS Salzburg - as a Research assistant working mostly on debugging and data analysis right now.